merondun/puzzler/README.md

 <!-- TOC --><a name="details"></a>
 ## Details

-:fire: `puzzler` is checkpoint-based, so it will skip already-completed tasks based on file existence and successful step completion (files with a size > 0 and `$WD/$SAMPLE/hifiasm.complete`).
+:fire: `puzzler` is checkpoint-based and will skip already-completed tasks based on file existence and successful step completion (files with a size > 0 and `$WD/$SAMPLE/hifiasm.complete`).
 You can therefore trick the script by creating or copying manual files into the appropriate directories.

 For instance, if you submit the command `puzzler --sample Fungus --map samples.tsv` and you had already completed hifiasm, purge duplicates, and haphic steps, your `$WD/Fungus` directory will look like this: